EndsOfTheEarth/QueryLite/Documentation.md

       name: "Northwind",
       connectionString: "Server=127.0.0.1;Port=5432;Database=Northwind;User Id=postgres;Password=my_password;"
 );

+//Sqlite
+IDatabase northwind = new SqliteDatabase(
+      name: "Northwind",
+      connectionString: "Data Source=C:\\temp\\Northwind.db"
+);
 ```

 ## Database Support

-Query Lite works with Sql Server and PostgreSql databases.
-A reference to the nuget package System.Data.SqlClient and Npgsql is required for each.
+Query Lite works with Sql Server, PostgreSql and Sqlite databases.
+A reference to the nuget packages `System.Data.SqlClient`,
+`Npgsql` and `Microsoft.Data.Sqlite` is required for each.

 Note: There are some differences in behaviour between the two databases behaviour in Query Lite.